ICCB-Cologne/limetrack/README.md

-# LiMeTrack - A Sample Tracking Tool
+# LiMeTrack - A lightweight biosample management platform
-**LiMeTrack** is a lightweight sample tracker designed for centralized collection and display of sample (meta-)data.
+**LiMeTrack** is a lightweight biosample management platform for centralized research data management and sample tracking in biomedical research projects.

+Key features include customizable and user-friendly forms for data entry and a real-time dashboard providing an overview of project and sample status.
+LiMeTrack simplifies the creation and export of standardized sample sheets, streamlining subsequent bioinformatics analyses and biomedical research workflows.
+By integrating real-time monitoring with robust sample tracking and data management, LiMeTrack improves research transparency and reproducibility, ensures data integrity and optimizes workflows.

 Users can submit data either by filling out a web form or uploading CSV/Excel files.
 Accepted data is displayed as records in a filterable and searchable sample table.

-We aim to eliminate data inconsistencies caused by scattered excel spreadsheets.
+**LiMeTrack** is currently designed for the multicenter SATURN3 consortium (saturn3.org).
+To meet the requirements of other projects, code and data model need to be adapted.

-We are still working on a generalization of our application.
+We are working on further simplifying the data models to be modularly adaptable for a wide range of projects.
-However, at present, it is still necessary to adapt the code in many places according to the requirements of other projects.

 ## Prerequisites
 Docker, Knowledge of Django & Python